-A new crop of British riders are working their way up the rankings after a string of solid results: Ian Stannard, Geraint Thomas, Ben Swift, Steve Cummings and Alex Dowsett are all now among Britain’s greatest-ever male road cyclists.
+A new crop of British riders are working their way up the rankings after a string of solid results: Adam Yates, Ian Stannard, Ben Swift, Steve Cummings, Luke Rowe and Alex Dowsett are all now among Britain’s greatest-ever male road cyclists.

 TOUR DE FRANCE

 Overall top 20 score: 250, 225, 200, 180, 160, 150, 140, 130, 120, 110, 100, 90, 80, 70, 60, 50, 40, 30, 25, 20

 Stages, top three score: 50, 10, 5

 Final KOM and points competition, top three score: 50, 10, 5

 Bonus for each day in leader’s jersey: 25

 Bonus for completing the Tour, but finishing outside top 20: 10

 Overall top 15 score: 200, 175, 150, 130, 110, 100, 90, 80, 70, 60, 50, 40, 30, 20, 10

 Final KOM and points competition, winner scores: 30